 Disarmament is integral to the safeguarding and promotion of security, development, and human rights.
-Hundreds of millions of dollars are spent each year on disarmament operations, yet no comprehensive guide exists to explain clearly the international rules governing disarmament and to support the implementation of these rules in practice.
-This book seeks to fill that gap and describes the international legal rules that govern disarmament and the operational, political, and technical considerations that govern their implementation.
+Hundreds of millions of dollars are spent each year on disarmament operations, yet no comprehensive guide exists to explain clearly the international rules governing disarmament.
+This book seeks to fill that gap.
+It describes the international legal rules that govern disarmament and the operational, political, and technical considerations that govern their implementation.
 This book aims to support compliance, implementation, and further development of international disarmament law.

 While an internationally accepted definition of disarmament does not yet exist, it is widely agreed that disarmament encompasses or interrelates with prohibitions and restrictions on the development, production, stockpiling, testing, and transfer of weapons and on their destruction.
-In addition to clarifying these elements, chapters of this guide will also consider the relationship between disarmament and the law of armed conflict, and with the United Nations Security Council, development, human security, public health, and human rights.
+In addition to clarifying these elements, chapters of this guide will also consider the relationship between disarmament and the law of armed conflict, and with the United Nations Security Council, human security, public health, and non-state actors.